TailwindMechanics/neurocache-hub/docs/dbPlan.md

 1. A module could be a model running on runpod, eg memgpt
 2. Consider Ably for multiplayer editing and realtime chat
 3. New relic for monitoring
+4. Utilize Kong's ability to execute custom Lua code to identify and redirect browser traffic from neurocache.dev to neurocache.ai
 --===--